cloud-custodian/cel-python/docs/source/integration.rst

     // in the JSON case.
     has(message.field)

-Following one of the more complete examples through the README
+Here's the first example, ``resource.name.startsWith("/groups/" + auth.claims.group)``.
+The Go code is as follows:

-..  code:: go
+..  code-block:: go

     import(
         "github.com/google/cel-go/cel"